 Buprenorphine (Prescription Names: Suboxone, Subutex)

 Buprenorphine is a medication used to treat opioid use.
 As with all medications used, buprenorphine should be prescribed by a healthcare professional who can monitor and adjust its use as needed.
-Buprenorphine is the first medication to treat opioid use that can be prescribed or dispensed in physician offices, significantly increasing access to the treatment.
+Buprenorphine can be prescribed or dispensed in physician offices, significantly increasing access to the treatment.

 Buprenorphine works by occupying the brain’s receptors without producing the pleasurable effects of opioid use.
-If a person attempts to use an opioid while taking buprenorphine, they will not experience the euphoria normally associated with opioid use.
-Buprenorphine can be habit forming when not taken as directed so it is always important to follow a physician’s instructions when using the medication.
+If a person attempts to take an opioid while on buprenorphine, they will not experience the euphoria normally associated with opioid use.
+Buprenorphine can be habit-forming when not taken as directed so it is always important to follow a physician’s instructions when using the medication.

 There are three common types of Buprenorphine: Suboxone, Subutex, and Sublocade.
-Suboxone has been used in addiction treatment since 2002 and is taken orally, every day.
+Suboxone has been used in addiction treatment since 2002 and is taken orally every day.
 Sublocade was introduced and approved in 2017.
-Sublocade is a once a month injection that a person can receive from a healthcare professional.
+Sublocade is a once-a-month injection that a person can receive from a healthcare professional.
 Subutex is an oral medication much like Suboxone.
-The difference between these two medications is that Suboxone has the naloxone added to it, which helps prevent the medication from becoming addictive.
+The difference between these two medications is that Suboxone has naloxone added to it, which helps prevent the medication from becoming addictive.

 Chapter 5: Arizona Certification for Treatment Centers